DHE19/next-eccomerce-two-ts/README.md

 The stack that have been used:

-1. *ReactJs* is a Javascript library for building
+1. *ReactJs*
+2. *PlanetScale* is a database as a service that is develiped on Vitess
+3. *TailwindCSS*
+4. *Prisma* is an ORM built for NodeJs and Typescript which handles automated migrations, type-safety, and auto-completion.
+5. *Vercel*
+6. *Stripe* is payment gageway, and we will use it to accept online payments on the website

 ```bash
 npm run dev